4dn-dcic/Submit4DN/README.rst

 #Specifications for fields.xls
 In fields.xls, each excel sheet is named after an object type, like ExperimentHiC, Biosample, Construct, Protocol...

-*Each sheet has 3 rows*
+*Each sheet has at least 4 rows that begin with a #*
 1) Field name
+2) Field type
-2) Field description
+3) Field description
-3) Choices for controlled vocabulary (some fields only accept a value from a list of selection, like experiment type)
+4) Choices for controlled vocabulary (some fields only accept a value from a list of selection, like experiment type).
+NOTE if you add the optional --comments argument the comments will also be included in this row.

 The first entry will start from row 4, and column 2.